 This web page shows only a small excerpt of our Haydend research.
 Another 163 words (12 lines of text) covering the years 1280, 1200, 1303, 1327, 1583, 1574, 1586, 1651, 1656, 1658, 1583, 1629, 1667, 1669, 1723, 1746, 1503, 1479, 1623, 1653, 1667 and 1629 are included under the topic Early Haydend History in all our PDF Extended History products and printed products wherever possible.

 Haydend Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Haydend include Hayden, Haydon and others.
+Variations of the name Haydend include Hayden, Haydon, Hadenham and others.

 Early Notables of the Haydend family (pre 1700)

 Distinguished members of the family include John Haidon (d.
 1583) Sheriff of London; John Heydon (1629-c.
 1667), English philosopher and Rosicrucian (a legendary and secretive Order); as well as Sir John Heydon, English, Governor of Bermuda in 1669.

 George Heyden (fl.
 1723), was an English composer and organist at the church of St. Mary Magdalen, Bermondsey.
 On 6 January 1746 he was elected a member of the Madrigal Society.